360Giving and Community Foundations to share data for improved grantmaking

 - Develop tools that add value to the data.

 - Overlay other data sets – such as the indices of deprivation, or where voluntary and community organisations are located – to deliver new understanding and meaning.

-There are already more than 50 organisations sharing information about their grantmaking in this open and comparable way, including some of the largest UK charitable trusts and foundations, central and local government, Community Foundations and lottery funders.
+There are already more than 120 organisations sharing information about their grantmaking in this open and comparable way, including some of the largest UK charitable trusts and foundations, central and local government, community foundations and lottery funders.
 Tools are being developed to make use of 360Giving data:

-You can easily publish your data formatted to the 360Giving Standard using the Digits2 system, using a process we have created specially for Community Foundations.
-Hyphen8 has created a step-by-step guide for extracting the data using a customised report, and instructions on how to publish the information openly.
+You can now easily publish your data formatted to the 360Giving Standard using the Digits2 system, using a process we have created specially for community foundations.

-By bringing UK Community Foundations together and working with you to open up your data, we aim to gain a better understanding of how you support local areas across the UK.
+By bringing community foundations together and working with you to open up your data, we aim to gain a better understanding of how you support local areas across the UK.
 We will continue to work with you and your network to identify shared questions, challenges and ideas for new platforms or tools.

-To find out more about us and how you can get involved, contact our Partnerships & Engagement Manager, Katherine Duerden: firstname.lastname@example.org
+To find out more about us and how you can get involved, contact our Support & Engagement Manager, Katherine Duerden: firstname.lastname@example.org